 Best budget laptops: 5 cheap laptops under $500

-The best laptops under $500 are a tough find because when we talk about budget laptops, we're not talking about price.
+The best laptops under $500 are a tough find because we're not discussing price when discussing budget laptops.
 These are the laptops that can give you all that they can while staying on budget.
-We're looking for 1080p displays, decent performance, and considerable battery life.
+We want 1080p displays, decent performance, and considerable battery life.
 (Yes, there are still laptops out there with low-res displays.)

-We don't want you to regret your purchase immediately after opening the box, which is why we're pretty picky about our choices.
-Whether you're in the market for a regular clamshell or a 2-in-1 laptop that can fold into a tablet, we've got some options.
+We don't want you to regret your purchase immediately after opening the box, so we're picky about our choices.
+Whether you're in the market for a regular clamshell or a 2-in-1 laptop that can fold into a tablet, we have some options.

 Otherwise, here are the best budget laptops.

 Rami has reviewed and tested dozens of budget laptops over 6+ years.
-Let's be honest, laptops are getting more expensive every year, so it's tough to find something affordable and reliable.
+Let's be honest: Laptops are getting more expensive every year, so it's tough to find something affordable and reliable.
 You need a good job to buy tech, but you need tech to find a good job.
 It's a pain.
 Fortunately, Rami knows how to get the most out of a budget laptop.
 One of the best cheap laptops you could buy is a Chromebook.
-You can do a lot on it thanks to its less intensive operating system.
-Rami understands that budget shouldn't compromise on quality and that you deserve the most for your coin.
-Extensive testing and hands-on have taught Rami which are the best budget laptops.
+Thanks to its less intensive operating system, you can do a lot on it.
+Rami understands that budget shouldn't compromise quality and that you deserve the most for your coin.
+Extensive testing and hands-on experience have taught Rami, which are the best budget laptops.

 The Quick List